MichaelBurge/michaelburge.github.io/_posts/2017-08-16-the-daily-stormer-in-haskell.markdown

   return $ S.fromList titles
 {% endhighlight %}

 The original code threw an exception when it encountered a parsing error.
-If the URLs started returning slightly different feeds, the resulting errors could crash our program and expose us to potential government censorship, which the Daily Stormer stands against.
-So we instead silently drop URLs that don't parse or match our pattern.
+I've changed it to instead silently drop when it doesn't parse or match our pattern.

 Our service will update its alerts, but we need to calculate differences in order to warn people of new hurricanes.
 We'll do that in the timer: